 Easily insert your logo and colors so customers are immersed in a true-to-brand Storefront site that matches your restaurant’s look and feel.

 Drive sales through menu extras

 On the checkout page, you can promote special items and add-ons to complement customers’ meals — and drive up total order prices.

 Offer pickup or delivery

 Sometimes, customers want to pick up food themselves; other times, they need a Dasher to deliver it straight to their door.
 With Storefront, they can choose whichever option they’d like.

 Track your sales

-In addition to integrating with over 40 POS systems, Storefront reports sales in the Merchant Portal and syncs payments with your existing DoorDash plan.
+In addition to integrating with over 40 point of sale systems, Storefront reports sales in the Merchant Portal and syncs payments with your existing DoorDash plan.